stefan-it/flair-pos-tagging/README.md

 Additionally, we trained one language model for over 300 languages on the recently released [JW300](https://www.aclweb.org/anthology/P19-1310/) corpus.
-The corpus size of the JW300 is 2.025.826.977 token.
+The corpus size of the JW300 corpus is 2.025.826.977 token.
 We trained a model over 5 epochs (both for the forward and backward language model).

 # Results